andrewjmeier/TableTop.JS/README.md

 Second, we set the moveEvaluationType to c.moveEvaluationTypeGameEvaluator.
 This lets our game know that it will be doing to move evaluation rather than the spaces.
 When we set this flag, the TurnMap will call "evaluateMove()" on our game class to decide what the side effects of a move are.

 We'll finish this class later.
-For now, let's move on to the checkers_board class.
+For now, let's move on to the checker_board class.
 Create the file and enter the following:

     var inherits = require('util').inherits;
     var GridBoard = require("../board/gridBoard.js");
-    var Space = require("../space.js");
+    var Space = require("../board/space.js");
     var Token = require("../token.js");
     var c = require("../ttConstants.js");